 The other thing that is surprising, and this feeds into technology, is how easy it is to create and build your business with different websites and apps in which you can hire people.
 This puts it at our fingertips.
 Twenty years ago, it took so much more to start a business.
 You can do almost all of it online with a small budget.
 I started my business with less than $130.

 When you’re building a business, you meet people who mean well, but they may not share your vision.
 You have to be very careful; especially women, we tend to be more intuitive, inclusive and collaborative.
 You have to be careful not to steer off track.
 Potential collaborators might have bright ideas, but it may not be what you want.
-You have to be aware of where it is you’re going and why you want to go there, this will keep you focused and save you a great deal of time.

 What insights do you have for fellow entrepreneurs?